Politics, Hierarchy, and Public Health: Voting Patterns in the 2016 US Presidential Election

 Deborah Wallace, Rodrick Wallace

-Steep socioeconomic (SE) hierarchy in the post-industrial Western society threatens public health because of the physiological consequences of material and psychosocial insecurities and deprivations.
-Following on from their previous books, the authors continue their exploration of the geography of...
+Steep socioeconomic hierarchy in post-industrial Western society threatens public health because of the physiological consequences of material and psychosocial insecurities and deprivations.
+Following on from their previous books, the authors continue their exploration of the geography of early...

 Davide Consoli, Andrea Mina, Richard R. Nelson, Ronnie Ramlogan